amankrx/matching-engine-rs/README.md

 - **[itch-parser](itch-parser)**: This library is responsible for managing the processing of *NASDAQ ITCH 5.0* protocol data.
 It parses the useful fields that will be required for the Limit Order Book.
 The remaining fields are skipped using placeholders.
 Check out the folder's [README](itch-parser/README.md) for more information.
 - **[optimized-lob](optimized-lob)**: This library contains a streamlined and efficient implementation of a Limit Order Book (LOB).
 It is worth noting that the LOB simply stores a few useful fields that will be required for creating a LOB.
 It just keeps an aggregate quantities at each level.
 Check out the folder's [README](optimized-lob/README.md) for more information.

-Apart from that there is a testing suite for both libraries that can be found in the [tests](tests) directory.
+Apart from that, there is a testing suite for both libraries that can be found in the "[tests](tests)" directory.

 ## Build, Run, and Test
 Make sure you have Rust installed.
 Also, you must download the NASDAQ ITCH 5.0 data whose instructions are available in the [ITCH Specifications](#ITCH-Specifications).